lukelbd/climate-benchmarks/README.md

 for reso in 10 7.5 5 3 2 1.5; do ./datagen $reso; done
 ```
 since individual "timesteps" contain much more data.

-These results were surprising: turned out **more pressure levels *significantly* slowed** the CDO operations.
-And I have no idea why.
-Maybe has to do with the particular operation used, e.g. the `-enlarge` calculated independently for each pressure level?

-**Note**: Suspect the CDO issues had something to do with my compilation.
-These will be updated.

 | nlat | size (version) | name | real (s) | user (s) | sys (s) |
 | --- | --- | --- | --- | --- | --- |